CumulusNetworks/docs/content/cumulus-linux-517/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 - Oversubscription ratio for the shared headroom pool.
 You can set a value between 1 and 256.

 {{%notice note%}}
-The required headroom must be more than exclusive headroom.
+Before you configure the lossless shared headroom pool, make sure you enable RoCE lossless with the `nv set qos roce` command.
 {{%/notice%}}

-The following example assigns switch priority 3 and 4 to priority group 3, configures the ingress lossless buffer service pool mapping to service-pool 1, and sets the required headroom for switch priority 3 and 4 to 21024, the exclusive headroom for switch priority 3 and 4 to 21010, and oversubscription ratio to 2.
+The following example sets the required headroom to 21024, the exclusive headroom to 21010, and oversubscription ratio to 2.
 The example enables the shared headroom pool on swp10.

 {{< tabs "TabID1935 ">}}
 {{< tab "NVUE Commands ">}}

 ```
-cumulus@switch:~$ nv set qos advance-buffer-config default-global ingress-lossless-buffer priority-group service7 switch-priority 3,4
-cumulus@switch:~$ nv set qos advance-buffer-config default-global ingress-lossless-buffer priority-group service3 service-pool 1
 cumulus@switch:~$ nv set qos advance-buffer-config default-global shared-headroom required-headroom-per-pg 21024
 cumulus@switch:~$ nv set qos advance-buffer-config default-global shared-headroom exclusive-headroom-per-pg 21010
 cumulus@switch:~$ nv set qos advance-buffer-config default-global shared-headroom oversubscription-ratio 2